-STEP 4.
-To complete the installation, caulk around the bottom of the enclosure with a weatherproof compound applied with a standard caulking gun.
-A room-temperature vulcanizing (RTV) silicon-rubber compound is recommended.
-Apply a suitable compound to fill the spaces between the cable and the conduit, and cap all empty conduits to prevent the entry of moisture or rodents.

-STEP 5.
-Remove the lifting tabs and replace the bolts to plug the blind-tapped holes.
+- STEP 4.
+Caulk around the bottom of the enclosure with a weatherproof compound applied with a standard caulking gun.
+A room-temperature vulcanizing (RTV) silicon-rubber compound is recommended. - STEP 5.
+Apply a suitable compound to fill the spaces between the cable and the conduit, and cap all empty conduits to prevent the entry of moisture or rodents. - STEP 6.
+Remove the lifting tabs and replace the bolts to plug the blind-tapped holes. - STEP 7.

-- STEP 6.
 Check the interior of the pad-mounted gear.
-Remove all foreign materials and tools that may have been mislaid, and sweep the interior clear of debris. - STEP 7.
-Store spare SMU-20® Fuse Units, SM-4® Refill Units, or Fault Fiter fuse interrupting modules (as applicable) in the fuse-storage racks inside the fuse-compartment doors. - STEP 8.
+Remove all foreign materials and tools that may have been mislaid, and sweep the interior clear of debris. - STEP 8.
+Store spare SMU-20® Fuse Units, SM-4® Refill Units, or Fault Fiter fuse interrupting modules (as applicable) in the fuse-storage racks inside the fuse-compartment doors. - STEP 9.
 Wipe down the exterior of the enclosure with a clean, damp cloth.
 To preserve the integrity of the surface, refinish any scratches or abrasions with S&C touch-up finish and red-oxide primer which are available in aerosol spray cans.
 See S&C Specification Bulletin 665-31 for catalog number information used for ordering.
 No other finish or primer is approved.
 The area to be touched up should be cleaned to remove all oil and grease.
 Sand the area, removing any traces of rust that may be present, and make sure that all edges are feathered before applying primer.

-Note: Labels indicating the area around the pad-mounted gear that must be kept clear so that work on the gear can be done safely are provided in the Installation and Operation Information Kit.
+Note: Labels indicating the area around the pad-mounted gear that must be kept clear so that work on the gear can be done safely are provided in the "Installation and Operation Information Kit."
 These labels (or equivalent labels) should be affixed to the exterior of the gear.
-Refer to the "Location of Safety Labels" section on pages 5 through 6.
+Refer to Figure 2 on page 11.

-Upon completion of these installation instructions, refer to S&C Instruction Sheet 665-510 for operating instructions.
+Upon completion of these installation instructions, refer to S&C Instruction Sheet 665-610 for operating instructions.